shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-13.md

 ---
 title : Yield Analytics 7.13
-description : Channel Management is currently based on order lines.
-With the addition of Pre-Bid, we are now basing it on explicit product mappings. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
+description : Learn how addition of Pre-Bid has changed the basing of Channel Management from order lines to explicit product mappings. ms.date : 10/28/2023 ms.custom : yield-analytics-ui